manali-zantye/THESEUS/README.md

 ### Overview

-The backend files for the THESEUS framework are divided into battery and non-battery models.
-The operational models for the battery technologies have a similar form, such as the dependence of voltage on the internal battery state.
+1. The backend files for the THESEUS framework are divided into battery and non-battery models.

+2. The operational models for the battery technologies have a similar form, such as the dependence of voltage on the internal battery state.
 Thus, they are represented in a similar way, and are given in [battery](backend/battery).
+This folder contains the files for Li-ion, NaS and VRFB batteries with representative inputs.
+Here, battery_test.gms is the main model file and the rest are files for input specifications.